 Green supply chain management is a concept that incorporates environmental considerations, marketing, innovation, and logistics availability.
 Every aspect of the green supply chain necessitates a design and emphasis in the manufacturing process, as well as several budgets, which, if not calculated properly, can become an initial burden on the company (Younis & Sundarakani, 2020).
-The industrial world is beginning to understand the ramifications of modifying customer demands with environmentally friendly production and services that are based on environmental preservation (Green et al., 2019).
+The industrial world is beginning to understand the ramifications of modifying customer demands with environmentally friendly production and services that are based on environmental preservation (Green et all., 2019).
 Green supply chain management is determined by analyzing the company's annual report and calculating several indicators in ratios.
-Some of the indicators used in this study are as follows: (1) There is an ISO 9000 or ISO 14000 certificate, (2) Implementing green distribution and marketing, (3) Products using reverse logistics, packaging can be reused and recycled, (4) Establishing supplier relationship closeness to determine purchasing criteria and materials from suppliers, and (5) Product quality meets customer needs (Asif et al., 2020; Sharma et al., 2017; Yildiz Çankaya & Sezen, 2019).
-Each indicator that is disclosed in the annual report is given a score of "1" and those that are not disclosed in the annual report are given a score of "0" in the measurement of green supply chain management (Equation 5).
+Some of the indicators used in this study are as follows: (1) There is an ISO 9000 or ISO 14000 certificate, (2) Implementing green distribution and marketing, (3) Products using reverse logistics, packaging can be reused and recycled, (4) Establishing supplier relationship closeness to determine purchasing criteria and materials from suppliers, and (5) Product quality meets customer needs (Asif et all., 2020; Sharma et all., 2017; Yildiz et all., 2019).
+Each indicator that is disclosed in the annual report is given a score of "1" and those that are not disclosed in the annual report are given a score of "0" in the measurement of green supply chain management.

-$$Green Supply Chain Management = \frac{To[A]}{Total Indicators}$$ (5)
+$$\textit{Green Supply Chain Management} = \frac{\textit{Total Items Revealed}}{\textit{Total Indicators}}$$